 - The Board of Trustees respects delineation of responsibilities for itself and for the president of the College.

-- The governing board will conscientiously develop policy to represent the best interests of the public and ensure that internal and external constituencies’ perspectives are considered.
+- The Board of Trustees will conscientiously develop policy to represent the best interests of the public and ensure that internal and external constituencies’ perspectives are considered.

-The Board of Trustees has responsibility for formulating policy for the operation of the College.
+The Board of Trustees has responsibility for formulating policy for the College.
 Accordingly:

 Division of responsibility: